 Police Officer Recruitment and Selection Process

 The hiring of a police officer is a lengthy and complex process of several months duration and is accomplished through the state civil service system as adopted by Chapter 2.48 of the College Place Municipal Code (C.P.M.C.).
 Listed below are the steps prospective police officer candidates are required to go through to reach the final selection process.
-Lateral Entry officers will not be required to complete steps 2 and 3 listed below.
+Lateral Entry officers will not be required to test with Public Safety Testing.
+However, a physical agility examination hosted by the city will be required.

 1) Applications are solicited through the local newspaper of record and often through other sources such as the Washington State Law Enforcement Digest, the Association of Washington Cities website, and the City of College Place website.